 - CJC 100 Introduction to Criminal Justice

-- CJC 117 Issues in Constitutional Law

 - CJC 200 Cooperative Education OR 6 credit hours of Criminal Justice (CJC) Electives

 - CJC 210 Family Court

+- CJC 217 Issues in Constitutional Law

 - CJC 105 Criminal Law OR CJC 110 Criminal Procedure Law

 The balance of Criminal Justice courses will be selected from the following courses in consultation with an advisor.
 A total of 27 credit hours in Criminal Justice courses is required.